Mythunga

-Mythunga is a genus of anhanguerid pterosaur from the late Early Cretaceous of Australia.
+Mythunga is a potentially dubious genus of anhanguerid pterosaur from the late Early Cretaceous of Australia.
 Fossil remains of Mythunga dated back to the Albian stage of the Early Cretaceous, and the animal itself was found to be a close relative of another Australian anhanguerid called Ferrodraco.

 Discovery and naming

 Mythunga is known from a partial skull, holotype QM F18896 found in April 1991 by Philip Gilmore in marine rocks of the late Albian-age Toolebuc Formation at Dunluce Station west of Hughenden, Queensland.
 Only the middle snout and corresponding parts of the lower jaws are known, including the rear of a left premaxilla, the lower parts of both maxillae, the rear dentaries and a right splenial.
 They were three-dimensionally preserved, associated in a chalk nodule.
 It represents a subadult individual.
 The fossil was prepared by Angela Hatch of the Queensland Museum, both by mechanical means and by an acid bath.

 The type species Mythunga camara was named and described by Ralph Molnar and R. A. Thulborn in 2007/2008.
 The generic name is that of the constellation Orion in the local aboriginal language.
 The specific name, from Latin camera, "room", refers to the camerate air spaces in the bone.

 Mythunga was redescribed by Adele Pentland and Stephen Poropat in 2018, benefiting from further preparation of the specimen.
 At that time it was still the most completely known pterosaur of Australia.
 No more than twenty pterosaur fossils were known from that continent, most of them teeth and bone fragments.